Frances Farmer: 1913–1935: Early life

-Frances Elena Farmer was born on September 19, 1913, in Seattle, Washington, the daughter of Lillian (née Van Ornum; 1873–1955), a boardinghouse operator and dietician and Ernest Melvin Farmer (1874–1956), a lawyer.
+Frances Elena Farmer was born on September 19, 1913, in Seattle, Washington, the daughter of Cora Lillian (née Van Ornum; 1873–1955), a boardinghouse operator and dietician and Ernest Melvin Farmer (1874–1956), a lawyer.
 Her father was originally from Spring Valley, Minnesota, while her mother was from Oregon and a descendant of pioneers.
 Lillian's maternal grandparents were John and Jemima (Skews) Rowe, who came to Waldwick, Wisconsin, from Truro, England, in 1849.
 Farmer had an older sister, Edith; an older brother, Wesley; and an older half-sister, Rita, conceived during her mother's first marriage.
 Before the birth of Wesley and Edith, Lillian had given birth to a daughter who died of pneumonia in infancy.
 When she was four years old, Farmer's parents separated, and her mother moved with the children to Los Angeles, where her sister Zella lived.
 In early 1925, the family moved north to Chico, California, where Lillian pursued a career in nutrition research.
 Shortly after arriving in Chico, Lillian concluded that caring for the children was interfering with her ability to work.
 The children's Aunt Zella then drove them to Albany, Oregon, where they boarded a train back to Seattle to live with their father.

-Farmer's inconsistent home life had a notable effect on her and, upon returning to Seattle, she recalled: "In certain ways, that train trip represented the end of my dependent childhood.
+Farmer's inconsistent home life had a notable effect on her, and upon returning to Seattle, she recalled: "In certain ways, that train trip represented the end of my dependent childhood.
 I began to understand that there were certain things one could expect from adults, and others that one could not expect...being shunted from one household to another was a new adjustment, a fresh confusion, and I groped for ways to compensate for the disorder."
 The next year, her mother returned to Seattle after her home in Chico burned down.
 In Seattle, the family shared a household, but Lillian and Ernest remained separated despite his attempts to repair their marriage.
 In the fall of 1929, when Farmer was 16, Lillian and Ernest divorced, and Lillian moved to a cottage in Bremerton, Washington, while the children remained with their father.